ldu1991/SPFormData/README.md

 let SPFD = new SPFormData('#filter', {})
 ```

-You can also work directly with DOM nodes in a few ways:
+You can also work directly with DOM nodes in several ways:

 ```js
 let node = document.querySelector('#filter');